Metals For Engagement Rings: What Is The Best One

 Gold: Different Types, Strength and Properties

-In its purest form, however, it’s very soft, so it can’t be used for jewelry.
-Other metals are added, in limited amounts, to make gold harder.
-The degree of purity is on a scale of 1 to 24 and is expressed in “karats”.
+Pure gold, however, is very soft, so it can’t be used for jewelry.
+Other metals are added, in limited amounts, to make gold harder and more durable.
+The degree of purity is on a scale of 1 to 24 and is expressed in “karats.”
 In North America, 14k and 18k are the most commonly used types of gold for fine and bridal jewelry.

-14k Gold
+14k gold

-18k Gold
+18k gold

 18k gold is the purest form of gold with an extensive usage in fine jewelry.
-It consists of 75% gold and of 25% of other metals, with the specifics changing depending on the color of gold.
+It consists of 75% gold and 25% other metals, with the specifics changing depending on the color of gold.
 18k gold is known for the richness and depth of its color and for its luster.
 VRAI’s engagement rings and wedding rings come in 18k gold.

-22k Gold
+22k gold

-What Are The Different Gold Colors For Engagement Rings?
+What Are the Different Gold Colors for Engagement Rings?

 Gold comes in different hues.
 While the yellow undertone is always the dominant one, historically we have seen rose gold, green gold, and red gold.
 White gold owes its white cast to rhodium plating: without it, it would look almost cream colored.
 The most popular colors in contemporary jewelry are yellow gold, white gold, and rose gold.